AndrewTweddle/CodingChallenge/readme.md

   * Alex Black, former CTO of Sortable.com - his [succinct Scala solution](https://github.com/alexblack/Sortable) uses the prices of cameras as [a matching criterion](https://github.com/alexblack/Sortable/blob/master/src/main/ProductMatchFilter.scala).
   * Aaron Levin, former employee at Sortable.com - [his Python solution](https://github.com/aaronlevin/sortable) was good enough to earn him a position at Sortable.

-In general my algorithm fared very well.
-There's more detail towards the end of this page.
+In general my algorithm fared extremely well.
+I've included the details of the comparison towards the end of this page.

 # My approach